Truck Recovered In Hit-And-Run That Left Bicyclist Dead In West Philadelphia

-Police say the truck was recovered at Belmont Avenue and Thompson Street, but a search for the driver continues.READ MORE: Philadelphia Police, Community Groups Hold Day-Long Camp In Fairmount Focused On Ending Youth Violence
+Police say the truck was recovered at Belmont Avenue and Thompson Street, but a search for the driver continues.READ MORE: Judge Orders West Philadelphia Townhomes Encampment To Be Taken Down

 The hit-and-run happened just before 1 a.m. at 52nd and Wyalusing Streets in West Philadelphia.